End stage kidney disease is when a person’s kidneys fail. It occurs in the last stage of chronic kidney disease.

 Hemodialysis is when a machine filters waste from a person’s blood.
-This process takes 3 or 4 hours, and people have it done at a dialysis center.
-A person with ESKD will usually use hemodialysis 2 or 3 times each week.
+This process takes around

 During peritoneal dialysis, a person pumps dialysis fluid into their abdomen.
-The fluid draws out waste fluids through the lining of the abdomen, which is known as the peritoneum.
-The fluid comes out through a catheter.
-Peritoneal dialysis can be done at home.
+The fluid then draws out waste fluids through the abdomen lining, which is known as the peritoneum.
+This waste comes out through a catheter to a container which the person then discards.
+A person

 A kidney transplant is when a surgeon replaces the damaged kidney with a healthy one from a donor.

-The following lifestyle changes may slow the progress of chronic kidney disease:
+The following lifestyle changes may slow the progress of chronic kidney disease, and ESKD:

 If a person has the symptoms of chronic kidney disease or ESKD, they should see their doctor.
-Getting the right treatment, as soon as possible, may improve the outlook for this conditions.
+Getting the right treatment as soon as possible may improve their medical outlook.